-Hi everyone, my name is Noa, I am the new Jewish Agency Shlicha to UJS, covering Northern England and Scotland.
+Hi everyone, my name is Noa, I am the Jewish Agency Shlicha to UJS, covering Northern England and Scotland.

 I was born and raised in Jerusalem.
 Growing up in this beautiful and complex city had shaped many of my views as I was surrounded by a massive variety of cultures and religions while learning to recognize the components of my own Jewish identity.